Pupils at Bewcastle Primary Discover the Power of Peatland Restoration in Tackling Climate Change

 • Ridge Carbon Capture (RCC) is an Oxfordshire-based Nature-based Solutions (NbS) developer with an established and successful history of working with landowners and local communities to research, develop, finance, construct and maintain NbS projects across the UK.

 • Since 2003, our team at Ridge has combined a proven track record of developing high quality UK renewable energy projects with working alongside local delivery partners and communities to create enduring and sustainable local benefits.
-The construction and operation of our UK renewable projects developed our expertise in peatland restoration, with our current portfolio of peatland restoration projects totalling approximately 90,000 acres across England and Scotland.
+The construction and operation of our UK renewable projects developed our expertise in peatland restoration.

 • Our projects generate UK-verified carbon offsets under the regulations of the IUCN UK Peatland Code.
 We work to ensure our projects deliver the highest standards of climate repair.